'Pride is back at the White House,' Biden says, signing Pulse nightclub bill

 “We’ll never fully recover, but we’ll remember,” Biden said as he signed legislation establishing Florida’s National Pulse Memorial, joined by survivors of the shooting and lawmakers who worked on the measure.

-“May ... no president ever have to sign another monument like this.”
+“May ... no president ever have to sign another monument like this,” he said.

 A gunman stormed the popular venue, opening fire with an AR-15-style assault rifle and pistol in one of the most lethal modern mass shootings in the United States.